 “Every act of violence rends the fabric of time, and the frayed threads can never be completely stitched back together.”
 Smithsonian Magazine, July 2015

-This installation is dedicated to her friend Harri Refugi Agulles and his family who greatly suffered through the Franco reign during the Spanish Civil War and to the lives lost during the devastating mass shooting that took 9 innocent lives on June 17, 2015 at Emanuel African Methodist Episcopal Church in Charleston, South Carolina: Cynthia Marie Grahm Hurd, Susie Jackson, Ethel Lee Lance, Depayne Middleton-Doctor, Clementa C. Pinckney, Tywanza Sanders, Daniel Simmons, Sharonda Coleman-Singleton, and Myra Thompson.
+This installation is dedicated to my friend Harri Refugi Agulles and his family who greatly suffered through the Franco reign during the Spanish Civil War and to the lives lost during the devastating mass shooting that took 9 innocent lives on June 17, 2015 at Emanuel African Methodist Episcopal Church in Charleston, South Carolina: Cynthia Marie Grahm Hurd, Susie Jackson, Ethel Lee Lance, Depayne Middleton-Doctor, Clementa C. Pinckney, Tywanza Sanders, Daniel Simmons, Sharonda Coleman-Singleton, and Myra Thompson.

 2015 Whiteness of the Whale

 The Whiteness of the Whale, 2015, Cultural Arts Center, Columbus, Ohio, December 4, 2015 - January 9, 2016.
 Curated by Molly Jo Burke and Andrea Meyers.

 Participating artist: Molly Jo Burke, Candace Black, Jeffrey Haase, Leah Frankel, Ruth Margraff, Andrea Myers, Jayne Struble, Kimberly M. Webb, and Joshua Grant Welker